Peter230655/pydy/docs/examples/3d-n-body-pendulum.rst

 Animation with PyDy Visualization
 =================================

+``groesse`` is an empirical factor to get the right size of the animation, found by trial and error.

 .. jupyter-execute::

-    # This an empirical factor to get the right size of the animation.
     groesse = 25.0

     farben = ['orange', 'blue', 'green', 'red', 'yellow']